lyserio/express-billing-block/README.md

 - `req.user` must contain a valid user object

-- In your Mongoose model, your users must have a `stripe` object:
+- In your Mongoose model, your users should have a `plan` attribute (if you offer plans) and a `stripe` object:

 ```
 let UserSchema = {
 	...
+	plan: String,
 	stripe: {
 		subscriptionId: String,
+		subscriptionStatus: String,
 		customerId: String,
 		subscriptionItems: []
 	}